Precourse preparations

 .
 You will be asked which operating system is used on the remote.
 ChooseLinux

-You can also find a video tutorial below:
+You can find a video tutorial to configure SSH connections in VScode below:

 If you are not working with VScode